rcrowther/vala-mode2/README.rst

 Features
 ========
 Several of the eccentricities came about because the author chose simple detection heuristics.
-They're not even accurate.
+They're not accurate.

 Parsing of highlighting